tomsajan/netio-exporter/netio_an/an_en.md

 The author of the `netio-exporter` was so kind that he prepared also a related Grafana [dashboard](https://grafana.com/grafana/dashboards/12022) which visualises the data the `netio-exporter` produces.

 Including it into grafana is very easy.
 Click on the `plus` sign on the top left corner and select `import`.
 In the next dialogue paste dashboard ID `12022` and click `load`.
-Then on the next step select the previously created prometheus datasource (botom line) and click `import`.
+Then on the next step select the previously created prometheus datasource (bottom line) and click `import`.
 Now within a second you new dashboard tailored for Netio will appear.

 ![grafana import](grafana_import.png)